lsuxrstudio/xrstudioguides/switchboard/README.md

     ```

 - If you get an error in Switchboard that says “Could not start program p4” when switching workspaces try logging out and in again.
 I suspect p4 variables need to be reloaded.

+- If you get an error in Switchboard asking if we're connected to Source Control.
+Run the command `p4 login` from the command prompt.

 - Sometimes we have Unreal "ghost sessions" you can use Windows Tasks Manager to look for any instances of Unreal running in the background and close them down.